WICG/attribution-reporting-api/EVENT.md

 The headers related to the Attribution Reporting API can be validated by the [header validator](https://github.com/WICG/attribution-reporting-api/tree/main/ts#header-validator).
-In order to better facilitate API debugging, we also allow developers to monitor failures in the header validation.
+In order to better facilitate API debugging, we also allow developers to monitor validation errors originating from the browser.

 The reporting origins may opt in to receiving debugging reports by responding with a [dictionary structured header](https://httpwg.org/specs/rfc8941.html#dictionary)